grumson/TaapiLibrary/README.md

+The TaapiLibrary is a C# library designed for personal use.

+It currently supports only the exchanges listed in the TaapiExchange.cs file and the indicators listed in the TaapiIndicatorType.cs file.
+These files define the available exchanges and indicators that can be used with the library.
+If you want to use a different exchange or indicator, you would need to modify the library accordingly.

 # TaapiLibrary Documentation

 The TaapiLibrary is a C# library that provides a client for interacting with the Taapi API.
 It allows you to retrieve indicator values and perform bulk indicator requests.